Rudeg/react-input-calendar/README.md

 Set a function that will be triggered when the input field is blurred.
 It will return the event and the date in the props.computableFormat format.

+#### props.hideOnBlur

+Type: `Boolean`

+Default: false

+Setting this value to true will hide the calendar, this works best in conjunction with onBlur prop.

 #### props.closeOnSelect

 Type: `Boolean`